blaisewf/rvc-cli/README.md

 ### Installation

-Ensure you have the required Python packages installed by running (Python 3.9 is recommended):
+Ensure that you have the necessary Python packages installed by following these steps (Python 3.9 is recommended):

 #### Windows

 Execute the [install.bat](./install.bat) file to activate a Conda environment.
-Subsequently, launch the application using `env/python main.py` instead of the conventional `python main.py` command.
+Afterward, launch the application using `env/python main.py` instead of the conventional `python main.py` command.

 #### Linux